 7 reasons why your airline application may be rejected

 So, you've made it successfully through flight training, and have a commercial pilots licence in your hand.
-Now it's time to start applying to airlines.
+You’ve completed your APS MCC and now it's time to start applying to airlines.

 Getting your application noticed is just the first of several hurdles now standing between you and your first airline job.
 And it's at this stage that so many aspiring airline pilots get stuck.